mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 Once you’ve used monoids a few times you can’t but fall in love with them.
 As a consequence, you try to make everything into a monoid.
 For example with my friend Jeremie Chassaing we’ve discussed monoids and Event Sourcing, and he kept investigating how to make Monoidal Event Sourcing (see his [related blog post](https://thinkbeforecoding.com/post/2014/04/11/Monoidal-Event-Sourcing)).

-*The code for the code snippets in this text are all online as Github gists: **[https://gist.github.com/cyriu*x](https://gist.github.com/cyriux)
+*The code for the code snippets in this text are all online as Github gists:* [https://gist.github.com/cyriux](https://gist.github.com/cyriux)

-*Many thanks to my colleague Mathieu Eveillard for reviewing an early draft, and to other reviewers: <add your name here>*
+*Many thanks to my colleague Mathieu Eveillard for reviewing an early draft, and to other reviewers Eric Evans and Mathias Verraes*